Walmart Global Tech logo

 Most importantly, our embedded presence allowed us to evaluate the full ecosystem of internal and third-party tools across Corporate Responsibility—leading to more informed, experience-driven recommendations that improved user journeys from end to end.

-Template view of the annual UX roadmap used to plan, align, and communicate design priorities across the enterprise.
-A key tool in scaling the impact of our in-house UX practice.
+Template of the annual UX roadmap used to plan, align, and communicate design priorities across the enterprise.

 Driving Impact and Results